Is Disney After Hours is worth the money?

 - If you are only at Disney World for a few days and want to get as many rides in as possible.
 This allows you to experience the popular rides at night – without waiting in the long lines – so that your regular days are free to see and do other things.
 It’s especially good if you wish to experience Magic Kingdom without the crowds.

 - Disney After Hours is great for those who don’t like planning ahead or just book their trip on short notice.
-Many of the popular FastPass+ attractions are completely booked 60 days out, so these nighttime events allow you to just waltz into the park and go on the popular rides without any advance reservations.
+Since many of the popular Genie+/Lightning Lane attractions are crowded during normal operating hours, these nighttime events allow you to just waltz into the park and go on the popular rides without any advance reservations.

 - Experiencing Disney After Hours means that you won’t worry about the sun, and the temperatures are most likely cooler than during the daytime.